rochishnub/GenAlgo-AI/README.md

 # GenAlgo-AI
-Using Genetic Algorithms to solve the 8-Queens Puzzle and the Traveling Salesman Problem.
+##### Using Genetic Algorithms to solve the 8-Queens Puzzle and the Traveling Salesman Problem.
 The algorithm is written in Python 3.8.6.
 There are two sets of algorithms for each problem, one simple and one optimised.

+### Files:
+1. Gen-Algo-master is the main program to run both 8-queens and tsp algos
+2. 8queens_ws.ipynb is the 8-queens workspace
+3. tsp_ws.ipynb is the TSP workspace

 ### Genetic Algorithms
 Genetic Algorithms are search-based optimization techniques that draw inspiration from the biological principle of Natural selection.